 The changes described in this document will not affect the mission of the program or its goals.
 The proposed changes are geared towards streamlining the path to completion of each student, while retaining the main goal of preparing them for their next endeavor.
 Our program prepares students for the workforce by giving them theoretical and practical skills that they can apply immediately upon employment.
 Our program also prepares students for continuing their studies at the graduate level with a curriculum that is challenging and lays the foundations for the advanced application of theory, as well as the improvement of existing technologies.

 The program currently has two specializations: Information Assurance and Security and Application Development and Programming, and the total major comprises 69 credits.
-The full degree is 120 credits and will remain at 120 credits.

 The proposed revision does the following: